stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 obstructing wind, or forces, or hands now seemed to be operating from the very seat of the sinking, and I felt that they aided me by pushing as I leaped back out of the hole to avoid being involved in any cave-in.
-Bending down over the brink and hacking at the mould-caked root-tangle with my machete, I felt that they were against me again&mdash;but at no time were they strong enough to stop my work.
+Bending down over the brink and hacking at the mould-caked root-tangle with my machete, I felt that they were against me again--but at no time were they strong enough to stop my work.
 The more roots I severed, the more falling matter I heard below.
 Finally the hole began to deepen of itself toward the centre, and I saw that the earth was sifting down into some large cavity beneath, so as to leave a good-sized aperture when the roots that had